-Last summer when I worked collecting parking fees across the street from a popular trail in a National Forest, many visitors tried to avoid paying to park their cars.
+In the summer of 2015 I worked collecting parking fees across the street from a popular trail in a National Forest.
+Many visitors tried to avoid paying to park their cars.
 I heard many reasons why people thought they shouldn’t have to fork over $5 to park, including I’m disabled, I’m a veteran, I’m a disabled veteran, I pay taxes, I have an America the Beautiful pass, I’m a senior citizen, I’m a local, and I paid to camp.

 Some time after Labor Day when I thought I’d heard it all, in response to my request for $5, the woman driving said, I have a 4th grader.